MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

-## Enable periodic assessement on machines
+## Enable periodic assessment on machines

 Defender for Cloud issues a recommendation that machines should be assessed periodically for system updates.